 The Community First Choice State Plan Option, abbreviated as CFCO provides eligible New Yorkers with assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as bathing, grooming, mobility, toileting, shopping for essentials, meal preparation, and medication management.
-Health related tasks, such as changing wound dressings can be performed by a home health aid.
+Health related tasks, such as changing wound dressings can be performed by a home health aide.
 Other supports are also available, including non-emergency transportation for medical appointments, durable medical equipment, and personal emergency response systems.

 Through CFCO, there is an agency provider option for personal attendant services, as well as a consumer directed option.
 What this means is program participants can choose to hire their own personal caregivers or the state can choose those caregivers on the participant’s behalf.
 The choose-your-own / self-directed option is also referred to as the Consumer-Directed Personal Assistance Program (CDPAP).
 Program participants are able to hire, train, manage, and even fire their own care attendants.
 This is a particularly well-liked option, as friends and select family members can be hired as the care attendant.
+To be clear, spouses cannot be hired to provide care.

 CFCO is a relatively new Medicaid option in New York that was made possible via the Affordable Care Act.
 Long-term care benefits that were previously only available through Medicaid Home and Community Based Services (HCBS) Waivers are now available through the state Medicaid plan.
 Medicaid HCBS Waivers have enrollment caps, meaning that a limited number of New York residents are able to receive services via any given waiver.
 However, the Medicaid state plan is an entitlement program, which means that anyone who is eligible to receive services is able to do so.
 CFCO makes it possible for a greater number of New York residents to receive long-term personal care services and supports for independent living in their home and community, rather than require institutionalization, such as nursing home placement.